Agitate, Educate, and Organize ~OO~

 I was listening to the Rev. Dr. Martin Luther King Jr. I was in the dining room, facing towards the backyard, the hills, bottoms lands and river beyond.
 I was 12.
 This was a live broadcast of the “I have a dream” speech during the March for Jobs and Freedom.

 When hearing this brave young man’s voice resounding across crowds that had gathered, I felt like he had told the world hard truths about my most most private thoughts, dreams and desires.
 I was filled with incommensurable joy.

 The Rev. Dr. Martin Luther (Mike) King’s vision was my light in August.

 “The whirlwinds of revolt will continue to shake the foundations of our nation until the bright day of justice emerges.”

 “We cannot walk alone.
 And as we walk, we must make the pledge that we shall march ahead.
 We cannot turn back.”

 ~Rev. Dr. Martin Luther King Jr.

 When the speech was over it felt like a burden had been lifted.

-And five years later, we heard Martin talk about dying, during a sermon he gave at Ebenezer Baptist Church.
-Sunday, February 4, 1968: (the words in parentheses are the congregation’s response)
+Five years later, we heard Martin talk about dying, during a sermon he gave at Ebenezer Baptist Church.
+Sunday, February 4, 1968: (the bold words in italics and parentheses are the congregation’s response)

 And every now and then I wonder what I want them to say.